jmrodri/gh2jira/README.md

   gh2jira clone <ISSUE_ID> [ISSUE_ID ...] [flags]

 Flags:
-      --dryrun   display what we would do without cloning -h, --help     help for clone
+      --dryrun                  display what we would do without cloning --github-project string   Github project to clone from e.g. ORG/REPO (default "operator-framework/operator-sdk") -h, --help                    help for clone
+      --project string          Jira project to clone to (default "OSDK")
 ```